Cinema of India: Malayalam

 The Malayalam-language film industry, also known as Mollywood, is India's fourth-largest film industry.
 It is mainly based at Kochi, Kerala state.
 Neelakkuyil (1954) was one of the first Malayalam films to get national recognition.
 Newspaper Boy (1955), made by a group of students, was the first neo-realistic Malayalam film.
 Chemmeen (1965, Ramu Kariat), based on a story by Thakazhi Sivasankara Pillai, became the first South Indian film to win the National Film Award for Best Feature Film.

 Malayalam cinema has been in the forefront of technological innovation in Indian filmmaking.
 The first neorealistic film (Newspaper Boy), the first CinemaScope film (Thacholi Ambu), the first 70 mm film (Padayottam), the first 3D film (My Dear Kuttichathan), the first Panavision film (Vanaprastham), the first digital film (Moonnamathoral), the first Smartphone film (Jalachhayam), and the first 8K film (Villain) in India were made in Malayalam.

-The period from 1986 to 1990 is regarded as the Golden Age of Malayalam cinema, with four Malayalam films recognized by selection at the Cannes Film Festival—Shaji N. Karun-directed Piravi (1989), Swaham (1994) and Vanaprastham (1999), and Murali Nair-directed Marana Simhasanam (1999).
+The period from 1986 to 1990 is regarded as the Golden Age of Malayalam cinema, with four Malayalam films recognised by selection at the Cannes Film Festival—Shaji N. Karun-directed Piravi (1989), Swaham (1994) and Vanaprastham (1999), and Murali Nair-directed Marana Simhasanam (1999).
 Piravi (1989) won the Caméra d'Or — Mention Spéciale and Marana Simhasanam has won the Caméra d'Or.

-The Kerala State Film Awards established by the Government of Kerala recognizes the best works in Malayalam cinema every year, along with J. C. Daniel Award for lifetime achievement in Malayalam cinema.
+The Kerala State Film Awards established by the Government of Kerala recognises the best works in Malayalam cinema every year, along with J. C. Daniel Award for lifetime achievement in Malayalam cinema.
 K. R. Narayanan National Institute of Visual Science and Arts (KRNNIVSA) is a training and research centre for film and video technology.

 Manipuri

 Manipuri cinema is a small film industry of Manipur, encompassing Meitei language and other languages of the state.
 It began in the 1970s and gained momentum following a 2002 state ban on Hindi films.
 80–100 movies are made each year.
-Among the notable Manipuri films are Imagi Ningthem (1982, Aribam Syam Sharma), Yenning Amadi Likla, Phijigee Mani, Leipaklei, Loktak Lairembee and Eikhoishibu Kanano.
+Among the notable Manipuri films are Imagi Ningthem (1982, Aribam Syam Sharma), Ishanou, Yenning Amadi Likla, Phijigee Mani, Leipaklei, Loktak Lairembee, Eikhoishibu Kanano, Eikhoigi Yum and Oneness.

 Marathi

 Marathi films are produced in the Marathi language in Maharashtra state.
 It the oldest of India's film industries, which began in Kolhapur, moved to Pune and is now based in old Mumbai.

-Some of the more notable films are Sangte Aika, Ek Gaon Bara Bhangadi, Pinjara, Sinhasan, Pathlaag, Jait Re Jait, Saamana, Santh Wahate Krishnamai, Sant Tukaram and Shyamchi Aai.
+Some of the more notable films are Sangtye Aika, Ek Gaon Bara Bhangadi, Pinjara, Sinhasan, Pathlaag, Jait Re Jait, Saamana, Santh Wahate Krishnamai, Sant Tukaram and Shyamchi Aai.